Missouri Drug Laws

 Missouri Drug Paraphernalia Laws

 Mo.
-Rev. Stat. § 579.074 provides that individuals commit the offense of unlawful possession of drug paraphernalia when they knowingly use or intend to use drug paraphernalia for the purposes of creating or introducing a controlled substance or an imitation controlled substance into the body.
+Rev. Stat. § 579.074 provides that individuals commit the offense of unlawful possession of drug paraphernalia when they knowingly use or intend to use drug paraphernalia to create or introduce a banned substance or an imitation drug into the body.

 A Class A misdemeanor can result in a jail sentence of up to one year and a fine of up to $2,000.
-A conviction on a Class E felony, however, can result in a prison sentence of up to four years.
+However, a Class E felony conviction can result in a prison sentence of up to four years.

 Class C Felony Missouri Possession Controlled Substance